Chiang Rai Tours

 Thailand

 On this two-week journey, you'll explore Thailand's metropolitan neighborhoods as well as cultural traditions tucked away in forests and mountains.
 The experience begins in the vibrant capital Bangkok, where your private guide will introduce to you the best Buddhist landmarks and local food.
-You'll see the country's most unusual marketplaces before heading north to explore ancient temples and authentic Thai life in Chiang Rai, Lampang, and Chiang Mai.
+You'll see the country's most unusual marketplaces before heading north to explore ancient temples and authentic Thai life in Chiang Rai and Chiang Mai.
 Finish the trip in Krabi for some of the country’s best beaches and island landscapes.

 14 days